SirIle/sirile.github.io/_posts/2015-01-01-dockerfile-and-container-image-size.markdown

 {% highlight docker %}
-REPOSITORY             TAG                 IMAGE ID            CREATED             VIRTUAL SIZE sirile/testjava        latest              5e0d93d4a5c0        3 seconds ago       175.9 MB
+REPOSITORY             TAG                 IMAGE ID            CREATED             VIRTUAL SIZE sirile/testjava        latest              5e0d93d4a5c0        24 hours ago        175.9 MB
 {% endhighlight %}

 and when inspected with `docker history` it looks like